Chromospheric dynamics and turbulence regulate the solar FIP effect: Simulations

 Panel (e) shows the combined effective speed \(v_w\) including all other contributions, including slow mode and acoustic waves.
 At this low acoustic flux, the thermal speed differences remain significant, preserving mass-dependent ordering.
 Since the fractionation integral depends on \(1/v_w^2\), heavier elements with lower \(v_w\) experience stronger fractionation.
 This explains why Fe with both low FIP (7.90 eV) and high mass (56 amu) achieves the strongest enhancement.
 Similarly, Ar's high mass (40 amu) partially compensates for its high FIP (15.76 eV), producing modest fractionation that would be absent under simple FIP ordering.

 Panel (f) shows the final normalized integral term, illustrating how this mass dependence manifests in the predicted FIP bias, with mass dependent effect now fully propagated to the FIP bias calculation.
-The resulting in a complex pattern where both FIP and mass contribute to determining elemental enhancements, \rev{could be} testable in observations of regions with suppressed acoustic wave flux.
+This results in a complex pattern where both FIP and mass contribute to determining elemental enhancements, \rev{could be} testable in observations of regions with suppressed acoustic wave flux.